Plymouth Synagogue: Architecture

 No architect's name is recorded, and it is assumed that the rectangular, pitched-roof structure was designed and erected by a local master builder.
 The building is of whitewashed brick and stone with a roof of Cornish slate.
 The street front is the eastern end of the synagogue, so the door is placed on the western front, in what is effectively the back garden.
 The building is tucked on a side-street, Sharman Kadish, the leading expert on Jewish buildings in Britain, believes that an unobtrusive location was chosen to avoid provoking the destructive riots that non-Anglican houses of worship often provoked in the eighteenth century.
 Nothing on the exterior distinguishes the building from the meeting houses of Nonconformist Protestants.

 Kadish believes that the corniced entrance, the date and Psalms 95:6 (O come, let us worship and bow down: let us kneel before the LORD our maker) written in Hebrew dates from the renovation of 1863–1864.
 The cornerstone of the adjacent three-storey building housing various synagogue offices is dated with the Jewish year 5634 (1874).
 There is a mikveh in a room off the vestry (hall) and it is open to viewing.
 It is of white tiling and is no longer in use.
 The water has been diverted partly due to an irreparable leak and also to logistics.
-Ref: Anna Kelly Honorary Secretary 2015.

 The vestibule is floored with Minton terracotta tile dating from a Victorian era renovation, the present stairs to the women's galleries were built at the same time.
 The vestibule appears to be a Victorian addition to a prayer hall that was originally entered without a vestibule, the women's galleries probably had external staircases as was once common.

 As was usual in British synagogues, there is a prayer board with the Hebrew prayer for the welfare of the British Royal family.
 The prayer board at Plymouth dates from 1762.
 It was usual for the name of each new king to be painted over the names of previous monarchs.
 At present the names being prayed for are listed as George V and Queen Mary (Mary of Teck).

 The interior is simple, with the exception of the elaborate Torah ark.
 The building has a flat ceiling and a women's gallery along three walls.
 Originally, the women's gallery was confined to the west end.
 The windows were originally clear glass.
 The present stained glass was a 20th-century addition.
 The pair of windows that flank the Torah ark and open onto the street were added in 1874.
 Kadish believes that putting synagogue windows on a public street may have been judged unwise in the religious climate of the eighteenth century.